 The most commonly used formatter on the Sun system is nroff.
-Nroff prepares neatly formatted output for a variety of printers.
 Nroff reads an input file containing unformatted text, interspersed with formatting requests and produces a neatly laid out document.
 The troff text formatter is an advanced program that produces output for a phototypesetter.
 Troff has fine control over sizes of characters, multiple fonts, and so on.
 Troff and nroff are compatible, so it's possible to prepare input acceptable to both.

 Basically, nroff makes all output lines the same length, and adjusts the spacing to justify the left and right margins.
 You can also select page size, number of lines on the page, length of the lines, size of margins, control indentation, center headings, and underline things.
-With the help of 'macros,' either one you make yourself or a package like -ms described later in this chapter, you can get footnotes, automatic page numbering and titles, automatic paragraph numbering, and automatic generation of table of contents.
+With the help of macros, either one uou make yourself or a package like -ms described later in this chapter, you can get footnotes, automatic generation of table of contents.
 This manual was formatted using -ms macros with troff.

-When you want to print something without any fancy formatting, headers or footers, use the lpr command.
-You used this before in piping the sorted playfile to the line printer with:
+When you want to print something without any fancy formatting, headers or footers, use the lpr command You used this before in piping the sorted playfile to the line printer with:

+'''

-tutorial% sort playfile | lpr tutorial%
+tutorial% sort playfile | lpr

+tutorial%

+'''